-One would like to transform the Minkowski Wigner functional defined in Eq.(\ref{eq:3}) with the help of Bogoliubov transformations.
-However, it is well known that for a general two-point function $ f(k,k')$, the procedure is analytically untractable due to the mode mixing property of the transformations.
-Hence, we shall choose a particular subset of two-point function $ f(k,k')$ such that the density functional in terms of the right Rindler basis modes becomes diagonal in the $K-K'$ space.
+For our purpose stated above, it suffices to choose a subset of $ f(k,k')$ such that the density functional in the right Rindler basis modes becomes diagonal in the $K-K'$ space.
 This is realized if we consider those Hermitian positive definite two-point functions whose 2D Fourier transform with respect to $(K/a, K'/a)$ after a redefinition of the modes as $k=e^t, k'=e^{t'}$ and weighted by $e^{(t+t')/2}$ is diagonal for some continuous variable $K$ and positive nonzero constant `a'.
 The same can be considered as a 2D Mellin transform which is required to be diagonalized.
 Such a requirement on $ f(k,k')$ can be formally written for all 4 quadrants of the $k-k'$ space in a matrix sense as